jitsucom/jitsu/configurator/frontend/README.md

 - `yarn eslint:check` - check all \*.ts|tsx files in all subpackages for compliance with rules defined in the `.eslintrc.json` file
 - `yarn eslint:fix` - fix all mistakes in \*.ts|tsx files in all subpackages
 - `yarn all:check` - check subpackages with both Prettier and ESLint
+- `catalog:link` - symlinks local `catalog` subpackage into the root node_modulesd which enables live UI updates on changes in `frontend/catalog` folder
+- `catalog:unlink` - breaks the symlink and installs a static `catalog` package in its current state.
 - `lerna:publish` - publish canary versions of public subpackages to npm; So far this command is only used in GitHub CI (see `../../.github/workflows/lerna-ci.yml`) and it will only publish the `catalog` subpackage

 ### Subpackages